oberstal/pfGO/README.md

-You can use the included **formatGOdb.curated()** function to format a custom GO database from curated GeneDB annotations for several non-model organisms (or the **formatGOdb()** function to include all GO annotations, if you aren’t picky about quality of automated electronic annotations).
+You can use the included **formatGOdb.curated()** function to format a custom GO database from curated GeneDB annotations for several non-model organisms (or the **formatGOdb()** function to include all GO annotations, if you aren’t picky about including automated electronic annotations).
 If you’re studying a model organism, several annotations are already available through the AnnotationDbi bioconductor package that loads with topGO.